Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 ## Rescue
 Sometimes your program is interrupted by an error, other times you just noticed something wrong and decided to hit <kbd>CTRL+C</kbd>, causing an interruption.
 But that does not mean your program is going to terminate, sometimes you want to avoid a dirty exit and the computer must rescue you.
-You can also just do something [at exit](https://ruby-doc.org/core-2.3.0/Kernel.html#method-i-at_exit).
 This is useful when combined with timers, so you know how much time has passed until your patience has run dry.
 Multiple exceptions can be defined and their order is important.